uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec06.md

----
-starttime: "Oct 13, 2021 16:05"
-subtitle: Solving systems of linear equations II
-title: Lecture 6
----
+# Lecture 06: Gaussian elimination

-# Elementary row operations
+## Elementary row operations

 Recall the problem is to solve a set of $n$ **linear** equations for $n$ unknown values $x_j$, for $j=1, 2, \ldots, n$.